 Standards Board's ("IASB's") replacement of IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39").
 The standard includes requirements for recognition and measurement, impairment, derecognition, and general hedge accounting.
 The IASB completed its project to replace IAS 39 in phases, adding to the standard as it completed each phase.
 IFRS 9 is mandatorily effective for periods beginning on or after January 1, 2018, with early adoption permitted (subject to local regulatory requirements).
-Since the Association has not previously applied any version of IFRS 9 and its predominant activity is issuing contracts within the scope of IFRS 4 Insurance Contracts ("IFRS 4"), it has decided to adopt the deferral approach, which permits an entity to continue to apply IAS 39 rather than IFRS 9 for annual reporting periods, until the new insurance contract standard IFRS 17 becomes mandatorily effective.
-The Association is assessing the impact of this standard on its financial statements.
+Since the Alberta Grid RSP has not previously applied any version of IFRS 9 and its predominant activity is issuing contracts within the scope of IFRS 4 Insurance Contracts ("IFRS 4"), it has decided to adopt the deferral approach, which permits an entity to continue to apply IAS 39 rather than IFRS 9 for annual reporting periods, until the new insurance contract standard IFRS 17 becomes mandatorily effective, see Note 4(c) below.
+The Association is assessing the impact of this standard on the Alberta Grid RSP financial statements.

-• IFRS 16 Leases
+(b) IFRS 16 Leases

 IFRS 16 Leases ("IFRS 16") was issued on January 13, 2016 and applies to annual reporting periods beginning on or after January 1, 2019.
+IFRS 16 introduced a new single lessee accounting model for all leases by eliminating the distinction between operating and financing leases and requires lessees to recognize right-of-use assets and lease liabilities on the balance sheet.
+Depreciation expense on the right-of-use asset and interest expense on the lease liability will replace the operating lease expense.
 Under a premises arrangement that the Association has with the Insurance Bureau of Canada ("IBC") with respect to office space, the Association staff are permitted by IBC to occupy a percentage of two premises leased by IBC at its Atria and 777 Bay locations.
 In return, the Association is required to pay its share of the lease costs incurred by IBC under those leases, in direct proportion to the space the Association occupies.
 The Association is also required to pay a share of the common area.
 Both costs are determined based on the percentage of the total space occupied by the Association.
 An amount so calculated is charged monthly to the Association by IBC is on a lease cost recovery basis only, i.e. there is no mark up for profit in the amounts charged to the Association.
 While there is no legal obligation requiring IBC to continue its premises arrangement with the Association, this is a longstanding agreement and historically, the Association has run out the term of the lease when co-occupying premises with IBC, typically a 5 or 10 year period.
-Based on the current premises arrangement with IBC, the Association estimates its share of the cost of total space occupied for one year to be \$483.
-The Association is assessing the impact of this standard on its financial statements.
+Based on the current premises arrangement with IBC, the Association's share of the cost of total space occupied for one year is \$548, of which \$55 has been allocated to Alberta Grid RSP.
+The Association has assessed what the impact of this standard will be on the Alberta Grid RSP financial statements.
+Management has determined that there will not be a significant impact on the Alberta Grid RSP's financial position upon adoption of the new standard.

-• IFRS 17 Insurance Contracts
+(c) IFRS 17 Insurance Contracts